laravel/docs/prompts.md

 );
 ```

 Up to five options will be displayed before the list begins to scroll.
-You may customize this by passing the `scroll` argument:
+You may customize this by providing the `scroll` argument:

 ```php
 $ids = multisearch(